ptgm/bifurcation/README.md

-Computatoin of logical bifurcation diagrams
+Computation of logical bifurcation diagrams
 ===========================================

 The aim of this project is to be able to compute the bifurcation diagram of a given (Boolean or multivalued) logical function.
 To achieve this it computes the local neighbors of monotone multivalued functions.